One Bad Son

-One Bad Son is a Canadian rock band from Saskatoon, Saskatchewan, Canada, consisting of Shane Connery Volk (vocals), and Kurt Dahl (drums), Tara McLeod (lead), Ryan Kuly (bass).
+One Bad Son is a Canadian rock band from Saskatoon, Saskatchewan, Canada, consisting of Shane Connery Volk (vocals), Kurt Dahl (drums), Tara McLeod (lead), and Ryan Kuly (bass).
 Kurt Dahl is an entertainment lawyer in Canada.
 Shane Connery Volk is a comic book artist with Mad Cave Studios.

 History

-The band formed in 2004 in Saskatoon, when Dahl, Hicks and Volk started writing songs that would become part of their debut album, This Aggression Will Not Stand.
+The band formed in 2004 in Saskatoon, when Dahl, Hicks, and Volk started writing songs that would become part of their debut album, This Aggression Will Not Stand.
 The album was recorded in Saskatoon in 2005, and released by U.S. independent record label Versailles Records.
 The album title is a reference to the movie The Big Lebowski.
-The single 'Alive in Texas' from the album was a surprise radio success in Saskatoon, after a part time employee at the local rock station Rock 102 was listening to the song, which was overheard by announcer and music director Scott Nicholls and it was subsequently added into rotation.
+The single "Alive in Texas" from the album was a surprise radio success in Saskatoon, after a part time employee at the local rock station Rock 102 was listening to the song, which was overheard by announcer and music director Scott Nicholls and it was subsequently added into rotation.

-Dahl, Hicks and Volk moved into a house in Saskatoon together in 2006, and started writing songs for their second album, Orange City.
+Dahl, Hicks, and Volk moved into a house in Saskatoon together in 2006, and started writing songs for their second album, Orange City.
 The album was again released by Versailles Records and spawned two regional radio successes "Crooked Mic Stand" and "Sun/Fire."
 Around this time, the band started touring heavily throughout Western Canada.

 In 2007, the band won a regional contest to open a concert in Regina for Godsmack.
 This led to an opening slot for Buckcherry and Default on New Year's Eve 2007 at the Credit Union Centre in Saskatoon, following which Default invited the band to join them on tour.

 In 2010, the band released The Rustbucket EP independently.
-The singles 'Rustbucket' and 'Retribution Blues' were released independently, both of which received broader radio play across Canada.
+The singles "Rustbucket" and "Retribution Blues" were released independently, both of which received broader radio play across Canada.
 Around this time, the band released an iPhone app that allowed users to make their own version of the song "Rustbucket".
 In late 2010, the band moved from Saskatoon to Vancouver, and shortly thereafter signed a record deal with 604 Records.

 The band's self-titled third album was released by 604 Records on September 25, 2012.
 The album was recorded in Vancouver and produced by Danny Craig, drummer for Canadian band Default.
-Frustrated with the lack of response from radio stations across Canada, the band decided to show up at various rock stations in Western Canada to play their song 'Scarecrows' in person.
-To the band's surprise, the tactic worked and ended up taking them from Vancouver to Ottawa, and resulted in a surprise hit with 'Scarecrows', which went to No. 5 across the country.
-The band returned home to Saskatoon to shoot the 'Scarecrows' video, which featured local fans and friends as extras.
+Frustrated with the lack of response from radio stations across Canada, the band decided to show up at various rock stations in Western Canada to play their song "Scarecrows" in person.
+To the band's surprise, the tactic worked and ended up taking them from Vancouver to Ottawa, and resulted in a surprise hit with "Scarecrows", which went to No. 5 across the country.
+The band returned home to Saskatoon to shoot the "Scarecrows" video, which featured local fans and friends as extras.